-- a) fulfil its duty to identify children of compulsory school age who are missing from education; - b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation.
+- a) fulfil its duty to identify children of compulsory school age who are missing from education; and - b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation.

 School attendance registers are carefully monitored to identify any trends.
-The school will inform the local authority and the local authority where the child is normally resident of any student who fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the school and the local authority.
+The school will inform the local authority of any student who fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the school and the local authority.